wizizm/supergateway/README.md

     --port 8000
 ```

-Docker will pull the image automatically if you don’t have it locally.
-The MCP server works on the container’s root directory (`/`), though you can mount a host directory if desired.
+Docker pulls the image automatically.
+The MCP server runs in the container’s root directory (`/`).
+You can mount host directories if needed.

 ### Building the Image Yourself

-Use the provided Dockerfile if you’d rather build it on your own:
+Use provided Dockerfile:

 ```bash
 docker build -t supergateway .